Your training will be done by local experts through an “apprenticeship” program.

 An apprentice is someone who is in the process of becoming a skilled carpenter through training and experience.
 Apprentices are earning a good income and learning a trade, all at once.
-Apprentices study both in the classroom and on the job under the guidance of skilled workers of that trade, called journeyman.
+Apprentices study both in the classroom and on the job under the guidance of skilled workers of that trade called a journeyman.
 From the first day of your apprenticeship, you are paid a wage and start to earn benefits.
 You also get regular raises, usually every six months, until you reach the full journeyman scale at the end of the apprenticeship program.
-In most cases the length of your apprenticeship is four years, and your training is free.
+In most cases, the length of your apprenticeship is four years, and your training is free.

 What Makes This Opportunity So Special?

 The rewards of apprenticeship training are the good wages and benefits you receive as a skilled craftsperson.
 Union carpenters belong to the United Brotherhood of Carpenters and Joiners of America and benefit from the security of being professional tradesmen.
 You will be working for a union contractor under the protection of a union contract, which means you will probably have some form of health and pension benefits.
 It pays to be the best you can be: an apprentice-trained professional carpenter.

 Professional carpenters are members of the United Brotherhood of Carpenters and Joiners of America, a proud organization with more than 500,000 members.